Your New VU

 Preparing for Classes

-You will receive a registration packet from your school in late May or early June that will include the exact dates of your registration windows, information on how to match your class choices to requirements in your school, and how to contact an adviser for assistance in choosing your courses.
+You will receive a registration packet from your school in June that will include the exact dates of your registration windows, information on how to match your class choices to requirements in your school, and how to contact an adviser for assistance in choosing your courses.
 Please read your registration packet carefully when it arrives and follow the directions and timeline provided.
 Your packet will either be mailed to your home address or emailed to your VU Gmail address.

 TRANSFER CREDIT COURSE REVIEW